barcek/glep/README.md

 glep <search_term>[ ...]
 ```

 The default root directory is the parent - `../` - which is set close to the top of the source file.
 The terms are sought for the root directory, if a git repo, and for each top-level git repo in the root.
-The search is performed by default in the output of `git log` using `--branches=*` and `--oneline`, with the matching log entries printed.
+The search is performed by default in the output of `git log` using `--branches=*`, `--oneline` and `--format="%S | %as %an | %h %s"`, with the matching log entries printed preceded by the path to the given git repo.

 ### Overriding the root